tikv/deep-dive-tikv/src/distributed-transaction/introduction.md

 # Introduction

-As TiKV is a distributed transactional key-value database, transactions are a core feature of TiKV.
+As TiKV is a distributed transactional key-value database, transaction is a core feature of TiKV.
 In this chapter we will talk about general implementations of distributed transaction and some implementation details in TiKV.

 A database transaction, by definition, must be atomic, consistent, isolated and durable.
 Database practitioners often refer to these properties of database transactions using the acronym ACID.